-Figure 3:2: International Water Association Water Balance Sheet for 2019/20 of the Stellenbosch Municipality
+Figure 3:1: International Water Association

 The table above is the International Water Association table to compute the water balance and is also accepted in the DWS reporting structure.
 This forms the basis of the information needed and what is currently used to calculate water losses.
 This is combined with a monitoring system installed on all bulk water supply points to determine and ensure accurate data of water provided.
-The consumption data for all water users is drawn from the SAMRAS system with a regular data download to determine the total water sold.
-The figure above is used as far as possible to reflect the water balance and water losses in the water systems.
+The consumptions data for all water users is drawn from the SAMRAS system with a regular data download to determine the total water sold.
+The table above is used as far as possible to reflect the water balance and water losses in the water systems.
 The water readings of all areas are also filled in on a spreadsheet that is sent to the DWS on a three monthly basis to monitor and control water usage and allocations of water.
+The following diagrams were used to calculate the water balance.